ryrency/CMPE273_SlackAPI_Chatbot/README.md

 ### Description:

 Using Slack channel as GUI for users, this chatbot uses Machine Learning models to answer user's questions and answers accurately.
+Our reference has been http://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html.

 ### Advantages

 #### Machine Learning
 	The chatbot uses SVM Machine Learning algorithm in scikit library for classifying the questions.
+Our tests currently indicate an accuracy of around 98%.
 #### JSpeech Grammar Format
 	The chatbot was trained by a model with questions were generated to JSpeech Grammar Format (JSGF).